 ExploitTargetsType Class

 The ExploitTargetsType class specifies a set of one or more Exploit Targets potentially targeted by the TTP.
-It extends the GenericRelationShipListType superclass defined in the STIX Common data model, which specifies the scope (whether the elements of the set are related individually or as a group).
+It extends the GenericRelationshipListType superclass defined in the STIX Common data model, which specifies the scope (whether the elements of the set are related individually or as a group).

 The UML diagram corresponding to the ExploitTargetsType class is shown in Figure 3-7.